It’s a simple enough question: what is a website? Or is it?

-Imagine all the documents and photos you have at home and you want to gather them together in a safe place, say a filing cabinet.
-Well, with regard to a website the documents are the equivalent of text and the photos are images.
-Now having sorted out our documents/text and photos/images we want to put them in files so that last year’s holiday snaps don’t get mixed in with this years.
-Again it’s the same with regard to a website as each page highlights or tells the viewer something different.
-The home page (the first page a viewer sees) is usually a summary as to what the website is about and contains.
+Imagine all the documents and photos you have at home, and you want to gather them together in a safe place, say a filing cabinet.
+Well, with regard to a website, the documents are the equivalent of text, and the photos are images.
+Now, having sorted out our documents/text and photos/images, we want to put them in files so that last year’s holiday snaps don’t get mixed in with this year’s.
+Again, it’s the same with regard to a website, as each page highlights or tells the viewer something different.
+The home page (the first page a viewer sees) is usually a summary of what the website is about and contains.
 So, in essence, a website is the equivalent of a collection of documents and photos held in files in a lockable filing cabinet.

-Interestingly the first website was launched 28 years ago (doesn’t time fly) on 6th August 1991 by Tim Berners-Lee it was built at CERN and it still remains today.
-You can visit and browse it at http://info.cern.ch/hypertext/WWW/TheProject.html. and looks like this
+Interestingly, the first website was launched 28 years ago (doesn’t time fly) on 6th August 1991 by Tim Berners-Lee; it was built at CERN, and it still remains today.
+It looked like this.

-Sir Berners-Lee has a lot to answer for, as it was he who invented the World Wide Web (www) some people hypothesis about the merits of the internet as we now know it today, but that is for another day.
-Today we are looking at what is a website?
+Sir Berners-Lee has a lot to answer for, as it was he who invented the World Wide Web (www).
+Some people hypothesise about the merits of the internet as we know it today, but that is for another day.
+Today, we are looking at what is a website.

-People sometimes get web pages and websites mixed up so to go back to my filing cabinet example a web page is the file containing text and images.
+People sometimes get web pages and websites mixed up, so to go back to my filing cabinet example, a web page is a file containing text and images.
 A website is the filing cabinet containing the files/web pages.
-Squiggle Web Design is a website as it contains lots of pages this being one of them.
+Squiggle Web Design is a website that contains lots of pages, this being one of them.

-Finally, one thought is the internet and websites per se taking over from businesses that have physical presences well, yes and no. In the yes corner you only have to listen to the news to hear of a large business, normally retail, failing and one of the reasons given is more people are shopping online.
-So yes the High street is changing.
-Smaller shops cannot compete with large multinational stores or can they?
-On the flip side, the internet has been a lifeline to main physical business as it has let them expand their market not just to the local customers but to national and international customers, therefore, having an online presence is to them essential.
-Also, many businesses while they may only have an internet presence they still have a warehouse for their stock and they need staff to deal with it.
+Finally, one thought is the internet and websites, per se, taking over from businesses that have a physical presence.
+Well, yes and no. In the yes corner, you only have to listen to the news to hear of a large business, normally retail, failing, and one of the reasons given is more people are shopping online.
+So yes, the High street is changing.
+Smaller shops cannot compete with large multinational stores, or can they?
+On the flip side, the internet has been a lifeline to main physical businesses as it has let them expand their market not just to local customers but to national and international customers.
+Therefore, having an online presence is essential to them.
+Also, many businesses, while they may only have an internet presence, still have a warehouse for their stock, and they need staff to deal with it.